 ABSTRACT: Digitalis purpurea commonly known as foxgloves belong to the genus Digitalis, which is a member of the family Plantaginaceae.
 Due to their effectivity in the treatment of heart insufficiency, cardenolides from Digitalis have been used extensively worldwide.
-Digitalis purpurea are the most important source of cardiac glycosides or cardenolides, volatile oil, fatty matter, starch, gum and sugars.
-They possessed cardiovascular, cytotoxic, anti-diabetic, antioxidant, insecticidal, immunological, hepatoprotective, neuroprotective and cardioprotective effects.
+Digitalis purpurea is the most important source of cardiac glycosides or cardenolides, volatile oil, fatty matter, starch, gum, and sugars.
+They possessed cardiovascular, cytotoxic, anti-diabetic, antioxidant, insecticidal, immunological, hepatoprotective, neuro-protective and cardioprotective effects.
 This review highlights the plant profile, history, chemical constituents, chemical test, traditional uses, drug interaction and pharmacological effects of Digitalis purpurea.

 Foxglove plant, Cardiac glycosides, Cardenolides, Digitoxin, Cytotoxic, Antioxidant

 INTRODUCTION: The plants provided food, clothing, shelter, and medicine.
 As time went on, each tribe added the medicinal power of herbs in their area to its knowledge base 1.
-Seventy five percent of the world’s population used plants for therapy and prevention 1.
-However, plants are a valuable source of a wide range of secondary metabolites, which are used as pharmaceuticals, agrochemicals, flavours, fragrances, colours, bio-pesticides and food additives 2, 3.
+Seventy-five percent of the world’s population used plants for therapy and prevention 1.
+However, plants are a valuable source of a wide range of secondary metabolites, which are used as pharmaceuticals, agrochemicals, flavors, fragrances, colors, bio-pesticides and food additives 2, 3.
 D. purpurea was named by the Swedish botanist Carl Linnaeus in his pivotal publication species Plantarum in 1753.
-The generic name Digitalis comes from the latin for finger (digitus), referring to the shape of the flowers.
-The specific epithet purpurea refers to the colour of the flowers, which are frequently purple (although a white-flowered form is fairly common).
+The generic name Digitalis comes from the Latin for finger (digitus), referring to the shape of the flowers.
+The specific epithet purpurea refers to the color of the flowers, which are frequently purple (although a white-flowered form is fairly common).

 The plant's name, Digitalis (from the Latin digit, finger) describes the finger-shaped purple flowers it bears.
 The tall flower spikes with charming tubular flowers of foxglove add both height and vertical accent to your garden without staking.
-Perennial Digitalis blooms attract humming birds and bees and an added bonus, the deer do not like the foliage 6.
+Perennial Digitalis blooms attract hummingbirds and bees and a bonus, the deer do not like the foliage 6.
 Digitalis purpurea contains cardiac glycosides, volatile oil, fatty matter, starch, gum and sugars.

-They possessed cardiovascular, cytotoxic, anti-diabetic, antioxidant, insecticidal, immunological, hepato, neuro and cardioprotective effects.
+They possessed cardiovascular, cytotoxic, anti-diabetic, antioxidant, insecticidal, immunological, hepatic, neuro and cardioprotective effects.

 Kingdom : Plantae